 While naltrexone can be very useful for reducing alcohol cravings, or physical dependence on alcohol, it can’t necessarily remove a person’s external motivations to drink.

 This can be particularly challenging for people who struggle with stress, anxiety, or depression, and use alcohol to self-medicate.
-While cravings or immediate pleasure effects may be reduced on naltrexone, the use of alcohol as a coping mechanism can remain a more powerful motivation to drink.
+Cravings, and the impact on your brain’s reward system may be reduced on naltrexone.
+But the use of alcohol as a coping mechanism can remain a more powerful motivation to drink.
 Gabapentin, which has been shown to reduce anxiety and alcohol cravings at the same time, might be a better option in these cases.
 It can also make a difference to combine medication with counseling and support.

 Aside from differences in psychology and personal experience, there are also chemical and biological differences between people.
 Absorption of naltrexone by the body can vary between five and 40 percent, so some people may need much higher doses than others.